 An on-going and year round program, Bright Path, hosts numerous events throughout the community.
 Each event focuses on a different aspect of the core values of the Jim Thorpe Association: sports, academics, health and fitness.
 Support of the Bright Path Youth Program in turn supports thousands of Oklahoma’s Youth.

 The Children’s Challenge focuses on physical fitness for elementary school students in Oklahoma City Public Schools.
 The Children's Challenge is the year end finals track meet for 4th and 5th grade students.
 Students compete in track and field events that promote excellence and a healthy competition.
 Medals are presented in an Olympic format, allowing students to be recognized for their hard work and dedication.

-Last year’s Children’s Challenge took place at Taft Stadium in Oklahoma City.
+Last year’s Children’s Challenge took place at Douglas High School in Oklahoma City.
 Over 400 children participated and received goody bags.
 Inside the bags were water bottles along with several donated goodies.
 Dr. Gary Anderson handed out Gold, Silver, and Bronze Medals as wells as ribbons to each participant.

 OSHOF/National Football Foundation Scholarships